PIRL

 static String Config_Pathname(String name)

-Get an absolute Configuration pathname.
+Get an absolute Conductor Configuration pathname.

 protected String Config_Value(String name)